lurenzsgp/lottery/README.md

 Many and different implementatation an nba Lottery simulation

-## Commander
+## Inquirer

-This implementation has no graphics implementation and will be based on [commander](https://www.npmjs.com/package/commander)
+This implementation has no graphics implementation and will be based on [inquirer](https://www.npmjs.com/package/inquirer)